HarishMelwani/Aztec-Sequencer-Node/README.md

 * It will take time to Sync! 🥶

-* The Successfull Running Should Look like this 👇
+* Your successfully running node should look like this  👇

 ![Screenshot 2025-05-02 172143](https://github.com/user-attachments/assets/37ae2455-8b98-4642-bf14-0f5e1ed90cf2)